MylesScholz/A-Life-Capstone-Project/docs/cell_data_structure.md

 │  │  │
 │  │  ├──Activation Energy Cost: the amount of energy expended per unit of time while these Flagella are activated │  │  │
-│  │  └──...
+│  │  ├──Activation Energy Threshold: the degree of force excerted onto the cell while these Flagella are activated │  │  └──...
 │  │
 │  └──...